-The performance audit procedures applied provided reasonable assurance, in accordance with GAGAS, that the Fiscal Year ended June 30, 2011, bond proceeds were expended only on the projects listed with District 2002 Measure E and 2008 Measure E which authorized the sale of the bonds.
+The performance audit procedures applied provided reasonable assurance, in accordance with GAGAS, that the fiscal year ended June 30, 2012, bond proceeds were expended only on the projects listed within the District's 2002 Measure E and 2008 Measure E language which authorized the sale of the bonds.

-There were no issues identified in the audit of bond expenditures for Fiscal Year ended June 30, 2011.
-All prior year audit recommendations have been resolved.
+There were no issues identified in the audit of bond expenditures for fiscal year ended June 30, 2012.
+All prior year audit recommendations have been addressed.